 Here at Aurora Solar, we take roof modeling very seriously.
-In fact, we even have a dedicated team of highly trained designers who support our customers with on-demand roof models via our Expert Design Services offering.
+We even have a dedicated team of highly trained designers who support our customers with on-demand roof models via our Expert Design Services offering, and we’re always looking to improve.

-As we’ve grown over the years, we’ve been able to gather insights from over half a million roof images modeled by our Expert Design team, including segmentation labels for each roof face, tree, and obstruction (things like vent pipes, skylights, and so on).
+Over the years, we’ve gathered insights from over half a million roof images meticulously modeled by our Expert Design Services team, including labels for each roof face, tree, and obstruction — including vent pipes, skylights, and others.

-For each roof, we have labels that look like the following:
+For each roof, we have labels that look like these:

-Using this comprehensive database of highly accurate training data, our team has developed and deployed our own artificial intelligence (AI) and computer vision models.
+Using this comprehensive database of highly accurate training data, our team has developed and deployed our own AI and computer vision models.

-More generally, this problem is known as image generation.
-Historically, this problem has been tackled by generative adversarial networks, also known as GANs.
-Recently, a new type of network, called diffusion models, has emerged as an option for image generation tasks — and these models come close to achieving the performance of GANs.
+In the field of computer vision, this problem is known as image generation.
+Historically, this problem has been tackled by generative adversarial networks (GANs).
+But now another new type of network, called diffusion models, is an option for image generation tasks — and these models exceed the performance of GANs.

 Problem statement

-The task we’re investigating is conditional generation: Given roof face, obstruction, and tree labels, generate a realistic image of the roof.
+The task we’re investigating is conditional image generation: Given roof face, obstruction, and tree labels generate a realistic image of the roof.

 How a GAN is trained

-A generative adversarial network works by training a pair of networks.
-One is the generator, and the other is the discriminator.
+A generative adversarial network works by training a pair of networks: a generator and a discriminator.
 The generator is the network that generates the fake images.
-The discriminator, on the other hand, is a classification network that looks at an image and predicts whether it is real or fake.
-Both networks are trained simultaneously, with the discriminator trying to classify real and fake images correctly, and the generator trying to fool the discriminator into classifying its fake images as real.
+The discriminator, on the other hand, is a classification network that looks at an image and classifies whether it is real or fake.
+Both networks are trained simultaneously, with the discriminator trying to classify real and fake images correctly and the generator trying to fool the discriminator into classifying its fake images as real.

 How a diffusion model is trained

-Then, the network is trained to predict a slightly denoised image given the noised image at each step.
+Then, the network is trained to perform the reverse process: it predicts a slightly less noisy image given a noisy image at each step.

 By repeatedly applying the diffusion network to its own predictions, we can go from an image of pure noise to a realistic noiseless image.